rom-rb/rom-rb.org/source/blog/2017-01-30-rom-3-0-released.html.md

 )

 new_user.commit
-# => {:id=>1, :name=>"Jane", address_city: "Krakow", address_country: "Poland", address_street: "Street 1", zipcode: "1234"}
+# => {:id=>1, :name=>"Jane", address_city: "Krakow", address_country: "Poland", address_street: "Street 1", address_zipcode: "1234"}
 ```

-You can also pass an argument to `.map` and in that case you can use arbitrary code to perform transformation.
+You can also pass an argument to `.map` and in that case you can use arbitrary code to perform a transformation.
 Check out [docs](http://rom-rb.org/learn/repositories/custom-changesets/) to learn more.

 ## Support for nested aggregates